astronomer/docs/astro/deployment-settings.md

 1. In the Cloud UI, select a Workspace, click **Deployments**, then select a Deployment.
 2. Click **Details**.
 In the **Advanced** section of your Deployment configuration, click **Edit**.
 3. Configure the following values in **Hibernation schedules**:
-     - **Start Schedule**: Specify the time that your Deployment resources scale to zero.
+     - **Start Schedule**: Specify a cron schedule for your Deployment resources to scale to zero.
-     - **End Schedule**: Specify the time that Astro restarts your configured resources.
+     - **End Schedule**: Specify a cron schedule for Astro to restart your configured resources.
      - **Description**: (Optional) Give your hibernation schedule a description.
      - **Enabled**: Tick this checkbox if you want to activate the schedule after configuring it.